celsworth/dribble/README.md

 If you want to run it natively, you'll need Ruby with bundler, and elm.

-To compile the elm into JavaScript:

 Install the Ruby packages:

 ```
 bundle install
 ```

+Compile the elm into JavaScript:

 ```
 bundle exec rake elm:build